Valaa-Technologies/valaa-vault/DEVOPS.md

 ## 4. ValOS `utility` layer provides a particular operational service for all

-ValOS has four main utility layers: `files`, `packages`, `authorities` and `partitions`.
+ValOS has four main utility layers: `files`, `packages`, `authorities` and `chronicles`.
 These layers form the core operational infrastructure of ValOS.

 ### 4.1.
 Overview of utility layers